kkemizinha/devexp-assessment/README.md

 ## Bonus Task: Webhook Implementation

-To meet the bonus task requirements, a webhook server was implemented.
+A webhook server was implemented to meet the bonus task requirements.
 The webhook server processes the API server notification by verifying the HMAC signature in the `Authorization` header and printing the event data.

 ### Webhook Server Key Features